 Now, the description above is a bit of a simplification when compared to how modern science views the process.
 According to the best minds in Incudea, we should speak of two instants (identical points in spacetime, but different in another no less real sense) within the spellcasting as such.
 In the first instant, the aura lashes out from the body and operates on all fuel element within its grasp, turning it into aether.
 This is immediately felt by any outsiders (but not by the caster) as a soft force, due to the fact that the suddenly materialized gravitons (the aether) push out from their position around the caster.
 In the second instant, all of the new aether attempts to revert to it original status (as if to amend this crass violation of physical laws).
 It is here that the caster, by forcing some of the new aether to remain as such, intentionally consumes “fuel”, spends stamina, and directs, by the creation of a localized, intentional acceleration of time, the conditions for the fulfillment of her spell.
-Let me unpack the last statement: Time is nothing more than a sideffect of gravity in its "lifecycle", which latter is defined as the general and ceaseless flow and transformation of elementary particles from the water phase through true ice to the aether phase and back again into water.
-According to nature, only true ice can degenerate into aether (this is a topic for another page, alas).
-Therefore any sudden conversion of another element into aether produces a time skip in the zone of the transformation, which can be used by the spellcaster to exert her will.
+Let me unpack the last statement: Time is nothing more than a sideffect of gravity in its "lifecycle" (cf. the discussion of quinary transformations in the previous section), which latter is defined as the general and ceaseless flow and transformation of elementary hedrons from the Water phase through Glace Réelle to the Aether phase and back again into water.
+As we saw with the elementary transformations, only Glace Réelle can degenerate into Aether.
+Therefore any sudden conversion of another element into Aether produces a time skip in the zone of the transformation, which can be used by the spellcaster to exert her will.
 Fundamentally then, all abilities consist of time travel to produce effects that could in theory be caused given enough time (malleability of pain as accelerating the natural healing process, transformation of bodies as an accelerated purposeful evolution, etc).
-As to the consumed fuel, now aether, most of it will quickly escape into space, though a small amount may go on to become water vapor that can be seen and felt.
+As to the consumed fuel, now Aether, most of it will quickly escape into space, though a small amount may go on to become Water vapor that can be seen and felt.

 In ancient times, Inculae used the word fersen to refer to a magical item, for example an object that would make you fly or a beverage that would give you super-strength.
 After we learned that such things simply did not exist, we corrected our use of the term and now mean by it a container for magic fuel (which fuel, by the way, is itself never supernatural in any way).
 A fersen can come in many shapes and sizes, always trading convenience for quantity or viceversa: pouches and belts are popular.
 On the battlefield, magic tanks (formionis mafari), halfway between what you call war tanks and water tanks, carry fire-rich compounds inside wheels.
 They are remote-controlled and sometimes border on abominatech.
 Another primitive method, still seen often enough in battle, is simply to get a fire going, in which case the fersen carries flammable substances that can generate fuel on the run (flammable substances need not contain any fire in it of themselves!).